 It’s important to distinguish between two types of age laws.
 The first sets minimum ages for drinking alcoholic beverages.

 Countries may have age laws for drinking under various conditions.
 For example, for drinking with parents, in public, on private property, with parental approval, etc. Or they may combine different conditions.
 For example, drinking on private property with parental approval without their presence.
 Or drinking in public with a parent.

 The second sets minimum ages for buying alcohol beverages.
 Again, laws may set conditions.
 For example, a person may legally buy low alcohol proof beverages but not those of high proof.
-Or they may buy alcohol as part of police entrapment.

 II.
 World Legal Drinking Ages List

 No Minimum Legal Drinking Ages

 - Brazil (19 in some provinces)

 - Cape Verde

 - Sao Tome & Principia